The Rundown

 A tray or pan’s main purpose is to prevent leakage, and a pad does the same thing, but in a different way.
 A pad is made of absorbent material, and so, as you can imagine, the liquid is not simply prevented from flowing away but is actually absorbed into the material.

-They’re also more comfy than a simple plastic or metal tray, although it depends on whether or not your pup has a bed in their crate as to whether or not this makes a difference.
+They’re also more comfy than a simple plastic or metal tray, although it depends on whether or not your pup has a bed in their dog crate as to whether or not this makes a difference.
 Disposable pads may need to be placed in a tray for stability.

 A pad will need to be washed in the machine as regularly as necessary – if you don’t wash it when it needs to be, you’ll most likely start noticing the smell, even for odor-reducing pads.
 A tray or pan simply requires a splash under running water.